wiseyestudio00/null-dev-blog/_posts/2025-04-12-story_book_animation_improvement.md

 It works.
 However, it's very static and not that interesting to look at.
 I think it needs more movements.

-My first idea is to displace its X position and Z angle, so it looks like it's being "pulled" by the player.
+My first idea is to displace its X position and Z-axis, so it looks like it's being "pulled" by the player.

 {% include embed/video.html src='story_book_v2.mp4' %}